Luigi3012/ghbugtracker/README.md

 As this is just a small exercise, room for improvement is huge.
 However error handling and presentation could be handled more nicelly, presenting more information why certain action failed.

-Frontend could benefit from use context of redux, if new functionality should be added.
+Frontend could benefit from use of context or redux, if new functionality should be added.
 Also test coverage could be always higher.

 ### Docker